Hemant Soren: Pathalgadi movement against tribal land law amendments

 The tribal people had strongly objected to the proposed law.
 During the Pathalgardi rebellion, protests were held against the proposed amendments to the tenancy acts.
 In one incident the protests turned violent and the tribals abducted the security detail of BJP MP Karia Munda.
 Police responded with a violent crackdown on the tribals, that caused the death of a tribal man.
 Criminal cases were filed against more than 200 people including the tribal rights activist Father Stan Swamy.
 Murmu, was criticized for her soft stand on police aggression against tribals during the movement.
 Being a tribal herself, Murmu was expected to speak up to the government in support of the tribals but it did not happen, and instead she appealed to the Pathalgarhi agitation leaders to repose faith in the constitution.

-Murmu had received total of 192 memorandums against the amendments in the bill.
+Governor Murmu had received total of 192 memorandums against the amendments in the bill.
 Then opposition leader Hemant Soren had said that the BJP government wanted to acquire tribal land through the two amendment Bills for the benefit of corporates.
 Opposition parties Jharkhand Mukti Morcha, the Congress, the Jharkhand Vikas Morcha and others had put intense pressure against the bill.
 On 24 May 2017, Murmu relented and refused to give assent to the bills and returned the bill to the state government along with the memorandums she had received.
 The bill was later withdrawn in August 2017.

 In October 2017, Soren had demanded a CBI inquiry into the death of 11-year-old girl Santoshi Kumari who allegedly died of starvation in Simdega as the family was not given ration since July for not having Aadhaar number seeded to their bank account.
 Soren also demanded action against Chief Secretary Rajbala Verma, who, he said, had passed an order through video conferencing to remove the names of the families having not linked their Ration Cards with their Aadhaar number.